View MapView Map

 Beautiful, sunny days tend to bring out a zest for Mexican food and Tequila Jack's on Lapp's Quay is a firm local's favourite.
 Indulge with their fresh bowls of flavour packed guacamole, traditional servings of fish tacos and sensational Tex-Mex plates of nachos and Buffalo chicken wings.
 Pick a drink to go with your meal and let the expert staff talk you through their four types of margaritas.

 Relax under leafy trees on Tequila Jack's outdoor dining area, or spoil yourself and book a table at Dine at Dome.
-These six seater tables are covered by a dome creating a unique and private dining experience in Cork City.
+These six seater tables are covered by a dome creating a unique and private dining experience in Cork city.

 7Orso Kitchen and Bar